-Weather Service Internet systems crumbling as key platforms are taxed and fail
+Weather Service Internet systems are crumbling as key platforms are taxed and failing

 Neil Jacobs, former acting head of the National Oceanic Atmospheric Administration, which oversees the Weather Service, said many of the agency’s Internet infrastructure problems are tied to the fact they run on internal hardware rather than through cloud service providers such as Amazon Web Services, Microsoft and Google Cloud.

 “I’ve demanded in writing that NWS transition these applications … to our Cloud partners.
-It’s part of an internal strategy I’ve laid out,” Jacobs, a Trump administration appointee told the Capital Weather Gang in an email before he left office.
+It’s part of an internal strategy I’ve laid out,” Jacobs, a Trump administration appointee, told the Capital Weather Gang in an email before he left office.

 In July, NOAA released its Cloud Strategy, which stated, “the volume and velocity of our data are expected to increase exponentially with the advent of new observing system and data-acquisition capabilities, placing a premium on our capacity and wherewithal to scale the IT infrastructure and services to support this growth.
 Modernizing our infrastructure requires leveraging cloud services as a solution to meet future demand.”